 In addition to rain or melted snow, ponding water can be from other sources of water.
 For example, it can also originate from leaking cooler lines, pans and other sources.
 But ponding water generally comes from standing rain or other types of precipitation.

 Why Ponding Water Should Be Removed in Summer

 Now is the time to get rid of ponding water on your flat roof.
 This is because:

-- Summer is the typically the most humid season.
+- Summer is typically the most humid season.
 As a result, the combination of humid conditions and standing water can attract mosquitoes to set up housekeeping on a flat roof.
 An infestation of mosquitoes can lead to several problems, including health issues and fines in some states.

 - Summer humidity can also cause algae to develop on standing roof water.
 Stains from unsightly algae growing on a roof can affect the overall look of your home so that it has less resale value.

 - Vegetation grows faster in summer ponding water.

 - When moss and dried grasses grow quickly in hot summer weather it can create a fire hazard.
 Consider that it only takes one spark to start a fire.

 - Waiting until fall can mean having to deal with fallen leaves on your roof.